vedph/cadmus_pura_doc/models.md

 # PURA Models

-You can also have a glance at the [graphical overview](overview.md).

 Legenda: in the following documentation, each data model is represented by a named object with any number of properties.
 Each property can either be a scalar ("simple") property, like a number, a text (string), a boolean (=yes/no) value, etc. Properties can freely nest.

 The following conventions apply: